 • This hybrid bond is attractive to the fixed-income investor who also hopes to share in equities.

 Each type of bond market has a distinct goal and serves the different needs and financial objectives of the investor.
-Once the concept of the bond market and types are understood, the investors can make better choices related to their risk capacity and investment horizon.

 Bond Market vs Stock Market